 SPREP's regional EIA guidelines present a detailed description of the EIA process, so this document only provides a brief overview.
 The key steps that are typically followed during the EIA process are outlined in Table 1 and Figure 1.
-Readers are encouraged to review the regional EIA guidelines to develop a comprehensive understanding of EIA.
+Readers are encouraged to review the regional EIA guidelines to develop a comprehensive understanding of EIA.17

-Box 4: EIA and the project management cycle for new tourism development
+FIGURE 1: EIA is embedded in the project management cycle for tourism development

-&lt;sup>18 This is a non-exhaustive list of types of development and impacts that may need to be assessed using the EIA process.
+16 This is a non-exhaustive list of types of development and impacts that may need to be assessed using the EIA process.
 It is important to refer to national EIA laws and policies for specific guidance.

-&lt;sup>19 Secretariat of the Pacific Regional Environment Programme.
+17 Secretariat of the Pacific Regional Environment Programme.
 2016.
 Strengthening environmental impact assessment: Guidelines for Pacific island countries and territories.
 Apia, Samoa: SPREP. www.sprep.org/attachments/Publications/EMG/regional-eia-guidelines.pdf